 Wardrop, DMA and EHA with an effective date of October 6, 2011.
 This report included an updated mineral resource estimate for Box, and restated a previous mineral resource for Athona, derived from a previous NI 43-101 report titled "Technical Report on the Athona Deposit, SK" with an effective date of May 17, 2007, completed by Wardrop Engineering Inc. (now Tetra Tech).
 No additional drilling or evaluation work was completed on Athona between 2007 and 2011.
 G. H. Giroux, MASc, PEng. with an effective date of June 22, 2006.
 Relevance and reliability of the historical estimate The 2011 PFS Technical Report was compiled in accordance with Canadian Institute of Mining (2005) standards and best practices for Mineral Resources, adhering to the NI 43-101 Standards of Disclosure for Mineral Projects.
 Supporting resource data were subjected to quality control by the responsible Qualified Person.
 The 2006 Resource Estimate Report was compiled in accordance with Canadian Institute of Mining (2005) standards and best practices for Mineral Resources, adhering to the NI 43-101 Standards of Disclosure for Mineral Projects.
 Supporting resource data were subjected to quality control by the responsible Qualified Person.
 Key assumptions, parameters, and methods used to prepare the historical estimate Supporting resource data for the Box deposit included 434 drill holes totalling 58,458 m (approximate 25 m grid spacing) with 21,611 gold assay results.
 Capped and composited (3 m) gold grade (g/t) was interpolated by Ordinary Kriging into a block model further constrained by a 3-D model of the mineralization extent.
 Resource classification (confidence) was assigned based on distance to historical mine workings and drill coverage.
 A similar approach was applied to the Athona deposit, for which the resource data included 279 drill holes totalling 25,491 m with 12,660 gold assay results.
 Supporting resource data included 94 drill holes totalling 17,956 m with 8,372 gold assay results.
 Composited (5 m) gold grade (g/t) was interpolated into a block model further constrained by a 3-D model of the mineralization extent using semivariogram and search parameters that were optimized to fit known structural controls on mineralization.
 Resource classification (confidence) was assigned based on distance to drill coverage and interpretations of grade continuity based on semivariogram analysis.
-Resource categories used In accordance with NI 43-101 the Goldfields and Ixhuátan historical mineral resource estimates use the terms "mineral resource", "inferred mineral resource", "indicated mineral resource" and "measured mineral resource" having the same meanings ascribed to those terms by the Canadian Institute of Mining, Metallurgy and Petroleum, as the CIM Definition Standards on Mineral Resources and Mineral Reserves adopted by CIM Council, as amended.
-More recent estimates or data available to the issuer No relevant drilling or assay work has been conducted since 2011.
+Resource categories used In accordance with NI 43-101 the Goldfields an estimates use the terms "mineral resource", "intresource" and "measured mineral resource" have terms by the Canadian Institute of Mining, Meta Standards on Mineral Resources and Mineral Famended. ferred mineral resource", "indicated mineral ving the same meanings ascribed to those allurgy and Petroleum, as the CIM Definition More recent estimates or data available to the issuer No relevant drilling or assay work has been conducted since 2011.
 A metallurgical study was carried out by SGS Canada Inc. in 2016 on historical drill core.
 This study confirmed upside to the recovery assumptions used in the 2011 technical report.
 No relevant drilling or assay work has been conducted since 2006 on the Campamento Deposit.
 Work that needs to be done to upgrade or verify the historical An independent Qualified Person will be required to review and validate the historical data and historical estimates and compile an updated current Technical Report in accordance with NI 43-101.
 It is envisaged An independent Qualified Person will be required to review and validate the historical data and historical estimates and compile an updated current Technical Report in accordance with NI 43-101.